pic

 Handling Dependencies

 So far, our discussion of parallelization has focused on embarrassingly parallel for-loops, where iterations are completely independent.
-In such cases, each iteration can be executed in isolation, making parallelization straightforward.
+This enables the execution of each iteration in isolation, making parallelization straightforward.

-In contrast, when operations exhibit dependencies, the situation becomes more complex.
+The situation becomes more complex when operations exhibit dependencies.
 Attempting to parallelize without first addressing these dependencies can lead not only to inefficiencies and wasted resources, but most critically to incorrect results.

-The issue occurs because there’s no one‑size‑fits‑all method for handling dependencies.
+There's no one-size-fits-all method for handling dependencies.
 The appropriate strategy depends on the structure of the specific program.
 In all cases, though, the approach will require adapting the parallelization technique to work on a reformulated version of the problem.
-This reformulation must ensure that the tasks to be parallelized are independent—ultimately, parallelization is only possible if independence of operations can be achieved.
+This reformulation must ensure that the tasks to be parallelized are independent—ultimately, parallelization is only possible if independence between operations can be achieved.

 Note that, once dependencies are present, some portion of the work will inevitably be non-parallelizable.
-In fact, in certain cases no subset of independent tasks exists at all, as in computations that are inherently sequential.
+In fact, no subset of independent tasks may exist at all, as when computations are inherently sequential.

 Handling Reductions

-A prominent example where dependencies between iterations arise is in reductions.
-To address these dependencies and still benefit from parallelization, the computation must be restructured.
+A prominent example with dependencies between iterations is reductions.
+To still benefit from parallelization in this case, the computation must be restructured.
 The standard approach is to divide the data into chunks, perform partial reductions on each chunk in parallel, and then combine the partial results in a final reduction step.
-This transformation removes the original dependency between iterations, because each partial reduction operates on a disjoint subset of the data.
+This transformation removes the original dependency between iterations, since each partial reduction now operates on a disjoint subset of the data.

-To illustrate, let's compute the sum of elements of a vector x.
+To illustrate, we compute the sum of elements of a vector x.
 The implementation follows a variant of the partitioning techniques discussed earlier, using ChunkSplitters to divide the data into independent segments.

 x = rand(10_000_000)